-Institute for the Study of Muslim Civilisations Library
+Aga Khan Library - Institute for the Study of Muslim Civilisations

 Using the library

-The IIS-ISMC Library is open to faculty, staff and students of both Institutes as well as to AKDN staff located in London.
-To join the library, contact the Library Information Desk where we will provide a library card and the login details for the library account.
+The Aga Khan Library is open to faculty, staff and students of both IIS and ISMC, as well as to AKDN and AKF staff located in London.

 External visitors willing to use the library should fill in this form before their visit.

 The Library closes on weekends and all public holidays.